jmhammond/kbor-oer-presentation-book/README.md

 ```
 You can then either open the PDF (which you find in the `output/pdf/` folder) in your file browser, or use `pretext view pdf` to view the pdf in your browser.

+Note that you don't need to specify latex to build diagrams, because latex knows how to handle the tikz diagrams automatically.

 ### Additional build options